meirm/askGPT/README.md

 ***Disclaimer***: The advice provided by askGPT is intended for informational and entertainment purposes only.
 It should not be used as a substitute for professional advice, and we cannot be held liable for any damages or losses arising from the use of the advice provided by askGPT.

 ***askGPT***  is a command line program written in Python that allows you to query the chatGPT API.
-It keeps track of conversations and has a set of personas to focus the conversation.
+It keeps track of conversations and has a set of scenarios to focus the conversation.

 ## Installation